Bedrock-OSS/bedrock-wiki-legacy/guide/project-setup.md

 ___

 ## Creating your testing world
-Now to create a testing world to test your new add-on!
+Now to create a testing world to test your new addon!

 1. Click "**Create new world**";

-2. Set the following settings like on the images below, so it'll be easier to test your add-on in the future:
+2. Set the following settings like on the images below, so it'll be easier to test your addon in the future:
- - The '**Experimental Gameplay**' **MUST** be **on** for some add-on features (*like Scripting, Biomes, Features, Feature Rules, etc*), double check if it's on after applying your packs.
+ - The '**Experimental Gameplay**' **MUST** be **on** for some addon features (*like Scripting, Biomes, Features, Feature Rules, etc*), double check if it's on after applying your packs.
 - You might need to turn some settings, like '*TNT explodes*', '*fire spreads*', '*do daylight cycle*', '*Mobs spawning*' etc, depending on what you're testing.
 It's easy to do with the `/gamerule` command in-game.

 3. Turn on both '**settings>profile>content_log_file**' and '**settings>profile>content_log_gui**'.
-This will show you any errors in your add-on when you enter a world with it applied.
+This will show you any errors in your addon when you enter a world with it applied.
 You can also open the content log GUI by pressing `ctrl+h`.

 ![](/assets/images/guide/world_params_1.jpg)
 ![](/assets/images/guide/world_params_2.jpg)